Why Alt Image Text is Crucial for SEO

 Alternatively, in WordPress, navigate to the page you want to edit, click on the image block, click the pencil icon to edit, enter the text into the “Alternative Text” field and click “Update.”

-Alt Text in Shopify
+How to Add Alt Text in Shopify

-A screenshot explaining the alt image SEO process for Shopify images.
+A screenshot explaining the alt image SEO process for Shopify images

 To add alt text to product images in Shopify, once you’re in admin, go to “Products,” click the desired media, click “Add ALT text,” and click “Save ALT text” after entering the text.